-It makes sense to me as quite different people would be discovering and naming the ones swimming around instead of trapped in the rocks.
+It makes sense to me, as rather different people would be discovering and naming the ones swimming around instead of trapped in the rocks.
 It happens.
 The question is, are people left with the impression that these are different creatures because they have different names?
 It’s possible.
-People are smart, but It’s likely to confuse your computer search engine.
+People are smart, but it’s likely to confuse your computer search engine.
 Whether this is left the way it is on purpose is something we can only guess about.

 It’s also a great reminder that every living thing we see today is a survivor.

-Remember how creation scientists tell us the geologic column is mostly a record of ecosystems.
+Remember how creation scientists tell us the geologic column is mostly a record of ecosystems?
 Things were often buried based on how close they were to the ancient ocean.
-No wonder they say the Nautilus evolved 500 million years ago.
-It likes to spend the day at depths up to 1,800 feet [550 m].
-The ones caught napping got buried deep when the Flood started.
+No wonder they say the nautilus evolved 500 million years ago.
+Their living descendants like to spend the day at depths up to 1,800 feet [550 m].
+The ones caught napping got buried deep when the flood started.
 But not all of them were caught!
 We know they could get themselves out of a dangerous situation by going straight up pretty quickly.
 It’s not so surprising a few managed to make it through the whole mess.

 “Coelacanths are elusive, deep-sea creatures, living in depths up to 2,300 feet (700 meters) below the surface.”
 National Geographic

 There’s also the goblin shark, found at depths up to 4,300 feet [1,300 m].
 We’ve found fossils buried deep enough to get labeled as over 100 million years old.